 Regarding women who had a score of 0-10, the recurrence rate was three percent after nine years.
 They also found that a woman with a score of 26 or above also had a recurrence rate of 13 percent, even though they took both hormone therapy and chemotherapy.

 These results show that about 70 percent of women with estrogen receptor-positive, HER2-negative, axillary lymph node-negative breast cancer can avoid chemotherapy altogether.
 This group includes women over 50 with a score of 11-25, women of any age with a score of 0-10, and women 50 and under with a score of 11-15.
 The remaining 30 percent comprises women of all ages with a score of 26-100 and women over 50 with a score of 16-25.
 This indicates that a gene expression test can help determine the risk of cancer recurrence.
 It can help determine whether or not one needs to undergo chemotherapy treatment.

 However, researchers found that some women under 50 could benefit from chemotherapy.
 This consists of premenopausal women and women under 50 who received a score of 16-25.
 Researchers suggest that these women should ask their doctors about undergoing chemotherapy.
-Despite this, researchers are unsure if this is because chemotherapy is beneficial or chemotherapy-induced menopause causes endocrine suppression.
+Despite this, researchers are unsure if this is because chemotherapy is beneficial or if chemotherapy-induced menopause causes endocrine suppression.

 Why is this study significant?

 This study is significant because it suggests that many cancer patients do not need to undergo chemotherapy.
 The problem, of course, is that we do not know who it works with and how it does not.
 Some cancer patients might not need to endure chemotherapy’s debilitating side effects that negatively impact a patient’s well-being.
 These side effects include a low white blood cell count, hair loss, nausea, vomiting, and lymphedema.

 Having a low white blood cell count can increase the risk of getting an infection, which could create further complications.
 By only taking hormone therapy, cancer patients do not have to experience chronic nausea and vomiting resulting from undergoing chemotherapy.
 Lymphedema can increase swelling, which can be physically debilitating.
 They also do not have to take extra medications that alleviate chemotherapy’s side effects.